vert-x/vert-x.github.io/docs_md/embedding_manual.md

 If you are embedding this way you should be aware that

 * You will only be able to use Vert.x with Java, not any of the other languages that Vert.x suppports.
-* You will not have access to the Vert.x module system so you will be able to easily benefit from functionality provided by the community in the form of modules.
-Consider that most  functionality in Vert.x will be in the form of modules.
+* You will not have access to the Vert.x module system so you will not be able to easily benefit from functionality provided by the community in the form of modules.
 * You will not benefit from the automatic compilation of Java verticles at run-time.
 You will have to compile your classes manually.
 * You will have to manage scaling of your application manually by programmatically creating more instances of your servers.
 You will not be able to benefit from the `-instances` option of the `vertx` command or in the `PlatformManager` API.
 * You will need to manually ensure you do not have concurrent access to non thread-safe core objects in your application.
 The Vert.x platform would normally protect you against this.